JhonPrFer/jhonprfer/README.md

 ## Hi 👋 I'm João Pedro Fernandes

-- I'm a Computer Science student at UFBA
+- 🎓 I'm a Computer Science student at UFBA
-- Junior Front-end Developer
+- 💻 Junior Front-end Developer
+- 🎨 I also create mockups in [Figma](https://www.figma.com/)
-- Currenty working and learning [ReactJs](https://reactjs.org/) and [Next](https://nextjs.org/)
+- 🌱 Currenty working and learning [ReactJs](https://reactjs.org/) and [Next](https://nextjs.org/)
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jo%C3%A3o-pedro-fernandes-9a48a9215/)
 - 😄 Pronouns: He/Him
 ---